publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch21/schIV/ptA/m__us_usc_t19_s3432.md

         (2) __Additional criteria for roster placements and appointments under paragraph 1 of Annex 1901.2__

             Rosters described in paragraph 1 of Annex 1901.2 shall include, to the fullest extent practicable, judges and former judges who meet the criteria referred to in paragraph (1).
-The Trade Representative shall, subject to subsection (b) of this section, appoint judges to binational panels convened under chapter 19, extraordinary challenge committees convened under chapter 19, and special committees established under article 1905, where such judges offer and are available to serve and such service is authorized by the chief judge of the court on which they sit.
+The Trade Representative shall, subject to subsection (b), appoint judges to binational panels convened under chapter 19, extraordinary challenge committees convened under chapter 19, and special committees established under article 1905, where such judges offer and are available to serve and such service is authorized by the chief judge of the court on which they sit.

     (b) __Selection of certain judges to serve on panels and committees__